Ak-yerr/Self-Balancing-Robot-Project/README.md

 3. Open Serial Monitor at 115200 baud and hold the robot upright and level by hand.
 Read the printed pitch value and set `setpoint` to that value.
 4. Re-flash with the updated `setpoint`.
 5. Stand the robot up and let it balance.
 Tune `Kp`, `Kd`, and `Kc` as needed per [Calibration](#calibration), re-flashing between changes.

+This same procedure is what carried the project from an ESP32 flashing with the wrong motor pin to a robot that balances on carpet and recovers from a shove.
+None of the individual steps are complicated on their own.
+The setpoint calibration corrects for a physical mounting quirk, the gyro calibration corrects for sensor drift, and the PID tuning corrects for everything else, chassis geometry, motor characteristics, and floor surface, that can't be known ahead of time and has to be found by testing.
+Getting all three right at once, on hardware built from breadboard and hobby motors rather than purpose-built parts, is what the four prototype iterations were actually for.